mrigeshpriyadarshi/bwcvagrant/README.md

 st2 action list
 ```

-The BWC WebUI is available at https://192.168.16.21.
+The BWC WebUI is available at https://ST2IPADDRESS , if ST2IPADDRESS is set in [bwc_setenv.sh](bwc_setenv.sh) otherwise at https://192.168.16.21 (default) .
 The default st2admin user credentials are in
 [Vagrantfile](Vagrantfile), usually `st2admin:Ch@ngeMe`.

 You are in business!
 Go to [QuickStart](https://docs.stackstorm.com/install/bwc.html) and follow along.